Micah Lasher: Sidewalk Labs

+Director of Policy of New York State

-In November 2021, governor Kathy Hochul appointed Lasher as director of policy.
+In November 2021, New York State Governor Kathy Hochul appointed Lasher as Director of Policy.
 During his tenure, Lasher participated in shaping and implementing state policy following Hochul’s ascension to the governorship after Andrew Cuomo's resignation.
+In his role, Lasher helped write a set of gun laws directly after the 2022 Buffalo shooting.
 He resigned from this role in early 2024 to pursue a campaign for the New York State Assembly.

-As of 2024, Lasher has served as the chair of the Riverside Park Conservancy, a non-profit organization supporting the maintenance and improvement of Riverside Park.
+As of 2024, Lasher had served as the chair of the Riverside Park Conservancy, a non-profit organization supporting the maintenance and improvement of Riverside Park.

 New York State Assembly

-During the 2024 New York State Assembly election, Lasher ran for the 69th district in a crowded five-candidate Democratic primary, securing victory with 52.82 percent of the vote.
+During the 2024 New York State Assembly election, Lasher ran for the 69th district, comprising Manhattan Valley, Morningside Heights, and portions of the Upper West Side and West Harlem.
+He ran in a crowded five-candidate Democratic primary, securing victory with 53% of the vote, 19 per cent ahead of his closest competitor.

 Lasher's campaign focused on addressing housing affordability, advocating for comprehensive public education reforms, and fostering economic equality.
 He also proposed solutions for addressing zoning and vacant storefront issues in his district.
-Lasher received endorsements from local elected officials and organizations, including U.S. representative Jerrold Nadler and Manhattan Borough president Mark Levine.
+Lasher received endorsements from local elected officials and organizations, including U.S. representatives Jerrold Nadler and Adriano Espaillat, and Manhattan Borough president Mark Levine.
 He ran unopposed in the November general election.
-Lasher received $36,486 in campaign funds from the pro-Israel Solidarity PAC.